emerge-lang/compiler/roadmap.md

     4. special rule: only emerge.platform may depend on emerge.ffi.c
 30. Stdlib _absolute_ Basics
     * get type names in order: decide on i8+u8 vs s8+u8 vs Byte, ...
-    * move intrinsic types 100% into emerge source.
-Both frontend and backend should have the necessary toolset now to still hook in and handle them correctly
     * arithmetic
         * overflow-safe implementations of the actual operators + - * ...
         * overflow-unsafe intrinsics, e.g. `emerge.std.math.addWithOverflow(a: i32, b: i32)`